 Access to Radiotherapy Technologies Study (ART) in the Baltics, Eastern Europe, Central Asia and the Caucasus

-By leveraging what has been learned from our previous studies and analysis in the use of LINAC and Cobalt-60 (Co-60) based technology for RT for cancer treatment in the South East European Countries (the Balkan Peninsula) and in Africa, in the current ART project, we plan to study and understand the status of RT and assess the need for training and capacity building for effective and efficient treatment in the selected countries.
+By leveraging what has been learned from our previous studies and analysis in the use of LINAC and Cobalt-60 (Co-60) based technology for RT for cancer treatment in the South East European Countries (the Balkan Peninsula) and in Africa, in the current ART project, we sought to study and understand the status of RT and assess the need for training and capacity building for effective and efficient treatment in the selected countries.

-Questionnaires have been developed targeting the following profiles:
+Questionnaires were developed targeting the following profiles:

-- Clinicians (radio-oncologists) from the region in order to obtain data from hospitals about cancer, number of treated people, number of operational machines, etc. The objectives for adapted surveys are to better understand facility- and national-level plans for transitioning from Co-60 to LINAC, training and education opportunities, infrastructure challenges in LINAC operation, and any reservations/concerns about transitioning from co-60 to LINAC.
+- Clinicians (radio-oncologists) from the region in order to obtain data from hospitals about cancer, number of treated people, number of operational machines, etc. The objectives for adapted surveys were to better understand facility- and national-level plans for transitioning from Co-60 to LINAC, training and education opportunities, infrastructure challenges in LINAC operation, and any reservations/concerns about transitioning from co-60 to LINAC.

-- The scientific community could be involved in the future for RT and radiobiology research facilities, in order to provide information about the research and education in accelerated particles and related topics (fundamental research and radiation/particle therapy).
+- The scientific community involved in the future for RT and radiobiology research facilities, in order to provide information about the research and education in accelerated particles and related topics (fundamental research and radiation/particle therapy).